Skip to main content

 Students With Disabilities: Education Laws

 Students with disabilities have certain rights when it comes to their education.
-The federal government ensures the rights of students and their families through the Individuals with Disabilities Education Act (IDEA).
+The federal government ensures the rights of students and their families.
+They do this through the Individuals with Disabilities Education Act (IDEA).
+The act essentially governs how states and agencies may provide early intervention.
+It governs the allocation of education services and related support to children with disabilities.

 An Overview of Education Services and Support Laws

-Students are eligible for IDEA protection if they are within the applicable ages and are diagnosed with any of the following:
+Students are eligible for IDEA protection if they are within the applicable ages and diagnosed with any of the following:

 • Autism